loopdash/loopdash/src/contact.md

 ---
 layout: contact.njk
-h1: Make money from your website
+h1: Make more money from your site
 h2: Make your website work for you
-h3: We're here with the answers you need to bring your project to life
 sitemap:
   changefreq: weekly
   priority: 1.0